 Earnest Dudley

-Also contains the stories:
+Also includes the stories:

-The Case of the Bludgeoned Composer
+The Case of the Queenpin

-The Case of the Man Who Loved Clocks
+The Case of the Insured Jewels

 Born in Dudley, Worcestershire, in July 1908, Vivian Ernest Coltman-Allen grew up in Cookham, Berkshire, where his father kept a hotel.
 Famous artist Stanley Spencer lived next door and was a friend of the family.
 Through Spencer’s patrons, the hotel became a meeting place for artists and actors.
 Ivor Novello was a weekend fixture.
 The comedian and film star Jack Buchanan helped the young Ernest rehearse a song for an amateur concert.